brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 My mistake was that the username _must_ be `mysql@odk-staging.mysql.database.azure.com` -- including the hostname.

-I also ran into an issue with my IP address - I had to
+I also ran into an issue with my IP address not being on - I had to navigate

 Now that I'm in, I can simply execute: